Alfredo De Biasio

 Molecular architecture and function of DNA replication and repair machines

 Our aim is to unravel the molecular architecture of eukaryotic DNA replication complexes involving DNA sliding clamps, and to shed light on their inner workings.
-To tackle these composite, supramolecular assemblies we integrate structural (X-ray, NMR, Electron Microscopy) and computational methods.
+To tackle these composite, supramolecular assemblies we integrate structural (X-ray, NMR, Cryo-Electron Microscopy), biochemical and computational methods.

 In our work, we have determined the structure of the human clamp PCNA bound to p15PAF, a modulator of the DNA damage tolerance pathway, revealing a unique mode of binding with functional implications.
-Our work has also provided a structural basis for the mechanism of PCNA sliding on DNA, resolving a long-lasting controversy on how eukaryotic clamps recognise and bind the DNA double helix.
+Our work has also provided a structural basis for the mechanism of PCNA sliding on DNA.